Skip to content

 Rainy days and Wednesdays

-I awoke to the sound of rain on our roof.
-E slept through it all.
+I awoke to the sound of rain on our roof while he slept through it all.
 Our plans were to go Jeepin’ Around, but dirt roads in the desert after a rain is not the best idea.
 (We’d feel safer if we had other Jeepers with us in case someone needs help.)
 We hung out all day and just gamed, watched YouTube, etc. We did run to the local market.

 Day Eight